-Incident Command in the field will be instrumental in monitoring and documenting needs and requests to the Emergency Management Director/CERT and/or EOC.
-All assets (human resources, facility, and equipment resources) of the University will become the purview of the Emergency Management Director to direct in any way to respond to an emergency.
+Incident Command in the field will be instrumental in monitoring and documenting needs and requests to the Chief Executive Officer/CERT and/or EOC.
+All assets (human resources, facility, and equipment resources) of the University will become the purview of the Chief Executive Officer, or designee, to direct in any way to respond to an emergency.